jeroenvangrondelle/EdgeCase/README.md

-# Edge Case: Housing your edge sensors
+# Edge Case: Housing your sensors at the edge

 ## Objective
 There are may IoT use cases where sensors and supporting boards are readily available,